moira-alert/doc/source/user_guide/efficient.rst

 ERROR
 ^^^^^

 This is a critical condition that requires immediate intervention.
 Your datacenter is on fire.
-All application processes have shut down.
+All application processes shut down.
 There is no disk space left on your database server to process million-dollar transactions.
 These notifications are important enough to wake you up at night.
 You can still configure schedules to assign shifts to several engineers, though (see :doc:`/user_guide/schedule`).
 You should configure more intrusive notification channels here, like Pushover.